observIQ/stanza-plugins/docs/plugins/file.md

 # `file` plugin

-The `file` plugin consumes log files from the local filesystem and outputs parsed entries.
+The `file` plugin consumes log files from the local filesystem and outputs entries.

 ## Supported Platforms